ggasoftware/indigo/doc/source/indigo/concepts/mass.rst

 .. rubric:: Footnotes

 .. [#fiso] Data is computed using the isotopes distribution online calculator `Isotope Distribution Calculator and Mass Spec Plotter service <http://www.sisweb.com/mstools/isotope.htm>`_ from Scientific Instruments Services
+.. [#fmostab] If we pick 1000 random Carbon atoms that forms a structure, then with a high probability there will be 989 of :sup:`12`\C atoms, and 11 of :sup:`13`\C atoms